bravo3/orm/docs/ImportantNotes.md

 * Relationships are not columns, you cannot mix a @Column annotation with a @OneToMany (or similar) annotation
 * Relationships are not serialised in the main entity, they are handled by auxiliary indices
 * You cannot reference relationships in entity's indices
-* Adding inverse relationships to existing relationships will not hydrate the inverse index, you will have a desychronised index
+* Adding inverse relationships to existing relationships with data will not hydrate the inverse index, you will have a desychronised index

 Multi-Column IDs
 ----------------